What can I do with my degree in Business?

-Supply chain manager
+Logistics and Distribution / Supply chain manager

 Supply chain managers plan, coordinate and monitor the transfer of goods and materials from manufacturers and suppliers through to customers.
 This can include everything from forecasting trends and buying through to transport and distribution.
-Also known as logistics or distribution manager.

 Prospects job profile: Logistics and distribution manager